English Literature Ph.D. Requirements

 - The Field Examinations are designed to help students develop a mastery over three fields of critical inquiry before they begin the process of preparing for the Qualifying Examination and the dissertation prospectus.

 - Students will make an appointment with the Director of Graduate Studies in their final semester of course-work in order to establish a committee of three examiners who will set and grade the Field Examinations in the following semester.
 The student will choose the examiners.
 The Director of Graduate Studies must approve the choice.
 One committee member will serve as chair.
 One member of the fields committee may, upon occasion, be from another department.
 This request should be made on a case by case basis and will be up to the discretion of the DGS.
+Once approved by the DGS, the composition of the committee cannot be changed within the semester in which the exam will be taken.

 - The student will choose three fields, over each of which one of the examiners will preside.
 Two fields must be chosen from: